3CordGuy/rayfirmations/README.md

   - 🎲 **Shuffle** - Get a different rayfirmation
   - 💫 **Rayfirm** - Share the rayfirmation with the entire channel
 - **Usage Tracking**: Persistent storage of total rayfirmations shared using Cloudflare KV
+- **Database Storage**: All rayfirmations stored in Cloudflare D1 database for scalability
 - **Ephemeral Responses**: Private interactions with public sharing option

 ## Setup